 A DaemonTask is a special type of Task which automatically starts TaskAttempts, called DaemonTaskAttempt, whenever new ContainerWorkers are created from its ContainerGroup.
 It is intended for executing a service in the background for all ordinary TaskAttempts, called WorkerTaskAttempts, and does not constitute any part of specific MR3 DAGs.
-Here are two examples of using DaemonTasks:
+Here are three examples of using DaemonTasks:

 - Hive on MR3 uses a DaemonTask to run the LLAP (Low Latency Analytical Processing) I/O service directly inside ContainerWorkers.

 - Hive on MR3 can run its own shuffle handler as a DaemonTask, thus eliminating the need for an external shuffle service.